leskovde/AutoPIE/thesis/thesis_sketch.md

       - overview of clang and llvm
       - overview of libclang and why it was not used for this project
       - overview of libtooling and its advantages
+   3. ANTRL
+   4. DMS

    - summary of the tools and highlighting of the favourite (libtooling)

 5. Clang libtooling

+   1. Compilation databases
-   1. AST
+   2. AST
       - describe the Clang AST, how it differs from the usual AST and how its represented in memory
-   2. AST visitor
+   3. AST visitor
       - the basic premise of the clang AST visitor and its implementation
       - explain the ability to override visit functions, returning true or false to continue
       - explain limitations (when traversing subtrees, etc.)
-   3. Matchers
+   4. Matchers
       - the usage, give examples
       - explain how they might be useful (fetching all functions, etc.)
-   4. Source to source transformation
+   5. Source to source transformation
       - the link between the source code and the AST
       - SourceManager and Rewriter
       - TreeDiff, TreeTransform, ...